Sadly, the good doctor's diagnosis applies to too many of the recordings we listen to these days.

 Have fun!
 If you try it, let me know what you think on your system.
 Also, I have not looked around, but there might be free software out there that can be used.
 Let me know if you find free solutions!

 As I was tinkering with the above, I was also thinking about this whole DR business and vinyl rips.
 Could this be at least part of the explanation of what is happening in vinyl playback to create the typically higher "DR" measurements with vinyl rips compared to CDs?
-Remember, if we poke around on the Dynamic Range Database, we generally see vinyl rips measuring higher in DR than the CD or other digital counterpart.
+If we poke around on the Dynamic Range Database, we generally see vinyl rips measuring higher in DR than the CD or other digital counterpart.
 In fact, if we search the database for "vinyl", you almost never will see a true LP rip less than DR10.
 In the past, I've touched upon this tendency here and here.

 As an example of an obviously digitally sourced and compressed album, the Bruno Mars' XXIVk Magic album has a DR7 whether it's the CD or 24/44 HDtracks "hi-res" download when we search the DR Database.
 But notice that the vinyl rip has a DR12 rating!